smart-data-lake/smart-data-lake/docs/getting-started/part-2/historical-data.md

 ```

 With historization, this table will now get two additional columns called `dl_ts_captured` and `dl_ts_delimited`.
-Schema evolution of existing tables will be explained later, so for now, just delete the table and it's data for the DataObject `int-airports` through spark-shell and SDLB's scala interface.
+Schema evolution of existing tables will be explained later, so for now, just delete the table and it's data for the DataObject `int-airports` through spark-shell and SDLB's scala interface :
-See previous chapter for detailed instructions.
 ```
 sdlb.dataObjects.intAirports.dataObject.dropTable
 ```
+See previous chapter for more details.

 Then start Action `historize-airports`.
 You may have seen that the `--feed-sel` parameter of SDLB command line supports more options to select actions to execute (see command line help).